yusaira-khan/banglify-server/README.md

-# PronunciationTransliterator
+# Anglify!
-A chrome extension that can transilerate between languages.
+A chrome extension that can transilerate languages to the latin script.

-Currently only supports transliterating from Bangla to English.
+Currently only supports transliterating from Bangla.